• FAIR – supporting auto accident victims through advocacy and education

 What’s New?

-Check out the new Blog post from Ninette Ibanez Silverio Pereira about Section 44 of the SABs and insurer compliance with legislation here.
+Check out the Blog post from Ninette Ibanez Silverio Pereira about Section 44 of the SABs and insurer compliance with legislation here.

 The highest court in Canada, the SCC, should acknowledge and recognize the public importance of the following two main issues raised in Silverio Pereira v Aviva: